tlecreate/nginx.conf/README.md

     mkdir -p /var/www/phpmyadmin/htdocs
 ```

-- copy needed template and replace example to your domain
+- copy needed template and replace example to your domain ** phpmyadmin not require replace domain **

 ```sh
 # don't forget to set DOMAIN from above example